SMARK2022/SMARK2022.github.io/index.md

 Hi, I'm **Benteng Sun (SMARK, 孙奔腾)**.<br>

 I'm an undergraduate student majoring in Data Science (Mathematics Category) at Harbin Institute of Technology, Shenzhen (expected graduation in 2026).
-My research focuses on machine learning, compressed sensing, and computational imaging under the supervision of [Prof. Yongyong Chen](https://scholar.google.com/citations?user=ny2mn-cAAAAJ).
+My research focuses on machine learning, sparse representation, and computational imaging under the supervision of [Prof. Yongyong Chen](https://scholar.google.com/citations?user=ny2mn-cAAAAJ).

 I have published research at prestigious venues like ICLR and participated in top-tier competitions.
-I'm currently exploring innovative computational methods to tackle challenging problems in image reconstruction, spectral imaging, and medical imaging.
+Currently, I am exploring novel computational paradigms for efficient and controllable generation, aiming to design scalable frameworks for images, videos, and 3D content.

-**I am actively seeking PhD opportunities for Fall 2026**, aiming to deepen my research in advanced machine learning and computational imaging.
+**I am actively seeking PhD opportunities for Fall 2026**, with a focus on advancing the theoretical foundations and algorithmic innovations in structured generation, sparsity-aware modelling, and computational imaging.

 Feel free to contact me at **SMARK2019@outlook.com**.